kovacou/go-database/README.md

 #### Slice

 The columns can be read by indexes from the Column clause (same order).
+**Note:** Slice is faster than Map.
+Prefer use Slice when the columns have always the same order.
 ```go
 // Parse 1 row only
 {